A bustling resort town surrounded by natural beauty, Queenstown is probably best known as the action sports capital of the world.

 I’m just going to address this first, but you may or may not be aware that Fergburger is a Queenstown staple.
 Once you get there, you’ll see the crowds of people at all hours and realise what I mean.

 Now this might be a controversial opinion, but while Fergburger is very good (I can’t dispute that), there are a couple of other equally as good burger places in Queenstown (Devil Burger in particular) which don’t have anywhere near the same wait times.
 That said, if you happen to be going past Fergburger and the wait times are reasonable, grab yourself a Ferg Deluxe with a side of fries with the aioli.

 With that out of the way… Look, you’ll understand the importance when you arrive.
 Queenstown does cater really well to the tourist market with both food and evening entertainment.

-The mall (aptly named Mall Street on the map), Church Street and Camp Street also offer a good variety tastes and atmospheres from simple take out places to bars and sit down restaurants, all of which are often a bit cheaper than down by the Lake.
-While if you are looking for boutique style bars etc head to Searle Lane.
+The mall (aptly named Mall Street on the map), Church Street and Camp Street also offer a good variety of tastes and atmospheres, from simple take-out places to bars and sit-down restaurants, all of which are often a bit cheaper than down by the Lake.
+While if you are looking for boutique-style bars etc, head to Searle Lane.

 If you’d like to get more information to help plan your trip to and around New Zealand… Check out the rest of my blog posts.